marcelbirkner/restful-api-examples/README.md

+<h3>Summary</h3>

-This project contains a couple of examples how to use call REST API services.
+This project contains a couple of examples how to call REST API services.
 The following technologies are used:

 - Jersey :: JAX-RS :: http://jersey.java.net/
 - Jackson :: JSON Processor :: http://jackson.codehaus.org/

-Requirements:
+<h3>Requirements</h3>

 The source code contains example REST clients for Artifactory and Nexus.
 Both are artifact repositories and provide REST API's.